wenlzhang/obsidian-file-title-updater/README.md

 1. Open a note in Obsidian
 2. Use one of the commands from the command palette (Ctrl/Cmd + P)
 3. The plugin will update all title locations based on your selected source

+### Special Cases

+- If all titles are already synchronized, you'll see a notification: "All titles are already synchronized"
+- When creating a first heading in a note that doesn't have one, the heading will be placed after the frontmatter with exactly one empty line
+- If you try to sync from a source that doesn't exist (e.g., a non-existent frontmatter title), you'll receive a helpful error message

 ## Configuration